-The museum is made up of four floors and an extra wing that was temporarily closed when we visited.
+The Van Gogh Museum is made up of four floors and an extra wing that was temporarily closed when we visited.
 Each floor has a unique focus, including the current exhibition running through the 12th of January, Van Gogh At Work, found on both the ground floor and the third floor.
-There is a massive amount of art here to see, over 200 works by Van Gogh alone.
+There is a massive amount of art to see here – over 200 pieces by Van Gogh alone!
 But you’ll also find many pieces from Van Gogh’s peers as well.
-I’d recommend you allot yourself at least two hours to see it all, including the special film on Van Gogh that runs in the extension off of the museum shop.
+You really need at least two hours to see it all, including the special film on Van Gogh that runs in the extension off of the museum shop.

-As I was thinking about the best way to describe our afternoon here, I realized there was no better way than to simply share some of my favorite pieces on display.
-I switched the color settings on my camera to neutral and applied no editing out of camera for these so I could share them just as they truly are.
-Seeing them on a computer screen hardly does them justice, but it’s better than nothing, right?
+As I was thinking about the best way to describe our visit to the museum, I realized there was no better way than to simply share some of my favorite pieces on display.
+If you’re visiting the Van Gogh Museum, you absolutely don’t want to miss these!
+(I have applied minimal editing to the photos below.
+Seeing such great works of art on a computer screen hardly does them justice, but it’s better than nothing, right?)

 The Harvest, 1888

 The Bedroom, 1888

 Head of a Skeleton with a Burning Cigarette, 1886

 Tree Roots is generally acknowledged as being Van Gogh’s very last work.
 He did not complete it before he died.
 The top is almost finished, but the lower half was left incomplete.